 The existing R32 systems being sold nowadays can be re-engineered to use R410A safely.
 This procedure is called a R410A retrofit.
 Retrofitting is not straight-forward and requires extensive knowledge.

 For example R32 runs at pressures 1.6 times greater than that of R410A, so thicker copper tubing is required throughout the device.
 The seals must be more robust than earlier designs, too, because ultimately most leaks arise from vibrations from the compressors during operation, expansion and contraction of the metal parts during temperature changes, or simply from pressure changes occurring depending on whether a compressor is running or idle.
 Therefore R32 units are significantly different from R-410A units in design and steering.
 During the retrofit both aspects must modified accordingly to ensure safe and energy efficient operation of the retrofitted unit.

 There are very few companies that are certified to perform these retrofits.
 Among others, we work with the world’s #1 leading OEM air conditioning company, Daikin, selected as an Advanced Global Company for Climate Change Measures on the CDP’s Climate Change “A” List.
 Daikin carries a label and certificate for this work, so the quality and reliability of their work is as impeccable as our own—and we wouldn’t have it any other way because we know the value of expertise!

-In several situations R32 is not desired, for example when quick (and cheaper) transportation is of importance.
+R32 is not desired in several situations, for example, when quick (and cheaper) transportation is important.
 The pros of R410A are especially present in industries dealing with hazardous areas.